galvisf/ModelerWSMF/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/35354704/202243408-361accfd-56d0-4e37-ace5-61936db8a28b.png" align="middle" height=400 /></p>
 <p align="center"> Figure 2.
 Example of the design diagnostics dashboard.

+## Post-processing options
+OpenSees produces output in a series of text files that need post-processing for effective interrogation.
+To this end, the folder **POSTPROCESSING** includes two sample Jupyter notebooks that facilitate this postprocessing by collecting the output data and ploting it in convenient ways.
+These notebooks harness the open-access module **galvisf/frame_postprocess**.

 ## Current structural modeling features

 This package supports linear and non-linear model generation using concentrated plasticity models using the backbones per any of the following documents (more details in **SRC/steelBeamHinge.m** and **SRC/steelColumnHinge.m**):